dwaite/multipass/draft-waite-multipass-retrieval.md

 retrieval_endpoint:
 :  REQUIRED.
 The `https` scheme URL of the multipass endpoint.
 holder_cnf_alg_values_supported:
 :  OPTIONAL.
-JSON array containing a list of the JWS signing algorithms which can be embedded into a multipass ticket for subject confirmation.
+JSON array containing a list of JWS signing algorithms which can be supplied by the holder and used during presentation.
 Omitting this value is equivilant to specifying a single algorithm of `ES256` (ECDSA using P-256 and SHA-256).
 It is RECOMMENDED that `ES256` be supported for compatibility.

 ### Multipass Ticket Request